harrywang/streamlit-basics/README.md

 - Create a `Procfile`: Heroku apps include a Procfile that specifies the commands that are executed by the app on startup.
 - Push the code of this repo to the new instance: `git push heroku master`
 - Run `heroku ps:scale web=1` to ensure that at least one instance of the app is running
-- Open the application in browser with `heroku open`
+- Run `heroku open` to open the application at https://st-churn-demo.herokuapp.com/